-When you construct a pattern for a structural search you are basically writing a script.
-To simplify your scripting process, PyCharm offers you a list of predefined search templates that you can use as prototypes for your search pattern.
+When you construct a template for a structural search you are basically writing a script.
+To simplify your scripting process, PyCharm offers you a list of predefined search templates that you can use as prototypes for your search template.

 On how to access the list of the existing search and replace templates, see the structural search and replace section.

 A valid search or replacement template represents one of the following supported languages constructs:

 document.getElementById("demo").innerHTML = "Hello Dolly.";

 In search templates, the following simplifications can be used:

 Method body can be omitted.

 Short class names (instead of fully qualified names) are used in the templates and constraint fields.